Improving Audio-Visual Segmentation with Bidirectional Generation: Related Work

 \section{Related Work}

-\textbf{\textit{Audio-Viusal Segmentation.}}~More challenging than the sound source localization~(SSL)~\cite{chen2021localizing,cheng2020look,hu2020discriminative,qian2020multiple}, event parsing~(AVP)~\cite{wu2021exploring, tian2020unified}, AVC and AVEL task is audio-visual segmentation task.
+\textbf{\textit{Audio-Viusal Segmentation.}}~More challenging than the sound source localization~(SSL)~\cite{chen2021localizing,cheng2020look,hu2020discriminative,qian2020multiple}, event parsing~(AVP)~\cite{wu2021exploring, tian2020unified,zhou2023improving} and event localization (AVEL)~\cite{zhou2021positive,zhou2022contrastive} task is audio-visual segmentation task.
 These methods require the fusion of audio and visual signals.
-These methods require the fusion of audio and visual signals.
-Such as audio-visual similarity modeling by computing the correlation matrix~\cite{arandjelovic2017look,arandjelovic2018objects}, audio-visual cross attention~\cite{xuan2020cross}, audio-guided Grad-CAM~\cite{qian2020multiple}, or using a multi-modal transformer for modeling the long-range dependencies between elements across modalities directly. \citet{zhou2022audio} released a segmentation dataset with pixel-level annotation of localization, and they introduced audio-visual segmentation (AVS)~\cite{zhou2023audio}.
-The audio-visual segmentation requires locating the actual sounding object(s) from multiple candidates and describing the contours of multiple sounding objects clearly and accurately~\cite{mao2023contrastive}.
+Such as audio-visual similarity modeling by computing the correlation matrix~\cite{arandjelovic2017look,arandjelovic2018objects}, audio-visual cross attention~\cite{xuan2020cross}, audio-guided Grad-CAM~\cite{qian2020multiple}, or using a multi-modal transformer for modeling the long-range dependencies between elements across modalities directly.
+Zhou et al.~\cite{zhou2022audio} released a segmentation dataset with pixel-level annotation of localization, and they introduced audio-visual segmentation (AVS).
+The audio-visual segmentation~\cite{mao2023multimodal,mao2023contrastive} requires locating the actual sounding object(s) from multiple candidates and describing the contours of multiple sounding objects clearly and accurately.

-\textbf{\textit{Motion Estimation.}}~ To model motion information between video frames, a more traditional method is to explicitly use the method based on optical flow to model the pixel-by-pixel intensive correspondence between adjacent video frames \cite{tokmakov2017learning,yang2021self}.
+\textbf{\textit{Motion Estimation.}}~To model motion information between video frames, a more traditional method is to explicitly use the method based on optical flow to model the pixel-by-pixel intensive correspondence between adjacent video frames \cite{tokmakov2017learning,yang2021self,wang2020displacement}.
 However, for fast-moving objects and dynamic video scenes with occluded objects, the error of optical flow estimation accumulates, leading to the wrong analysis of motion information between two frames.

 \textbf{\textit{Bidirectional Consistency.}}~In addition to modeling inter-frame motion estimates, our framework also incorporates cycle consistency as a supervisory signal. \citet{hu2022mix} formulated the image and sound as graphs and adopted a cycle-consistent random walk strategy for separating and localizing mixed sounds.
-This methods only locate the sounding area in videos but do not consider the shape of objects.
+This method only locates the sounding area in videos but does not consider the shape of objects.
 In this paper, we introduce audio-visual-audio loop consistency constraints to build strong correlations between audio and segmented masks and strengthen audio supervision throughout the prediction process.